akshikamde21/sorting-algorithm-visualizer/README.md

 - **Export and Share:**
 Export your visualizations as images or GIFs to share your discoveries with friends and colleagues.

-## License

-SortViz is licensed under the [MIT License](LICENSE), which permits you to use, modify, and contribute to this project.

 ---

 Thank you for exploring SortViz!
-We hope you find it an invaluable tool for learning and experimenting with sorting algorithms.